Who We Are

 King Jordan Student Academic Center 1255

-Acquisition Information: The Francis C. Higgins Papers were given to the Gallaudet University Archives by Francis Higgins.
+Administrative Information Acquisition Information: The Francis C. Higgins Papers were given to the Gallaudet University Archives by Francis Higgins.
 The gift was made in 1998.
+Processed by: Octavian Robinson.
+2004 November 18.
+Processing Note: Conditions on Use and Access: This collection is open to the public with no restrictions.
+Photocopies may be made for scholarly research.
+Related Material in the Archives: See Library catalog

 Higgins married in 1939 to Catherine Bronson of Alabama.
 They had five children, including a set of triplets.
 He was actively involved in the Baptist Church of the Deaf in Washington, DC, where he served as lay leader for more than forty years.
 He has also been actively involved in the Kentucky Chapter of the Gallaudet College Alumni Association and the GCAA itself.
 He has earned numerous recognitions, including the Man of the Year Award from Alpha Sigma Pi, Man of Merit from Delta Epsilon, awards from the National Fraternal Society of the Deaf, Tower Clock, and religious organizations.